AlexWoodroof/NextJS-Firebase-Auth-Template/README.md

 # Next.js Authentication System with Firebase

 Welcome to the Next.js Authentication System!
 This project features a robust and secure login and registration system built with Next.js and Firebase Authentication.
-It leverages Next.js 13's App Router for streamlined routing and powerful server-side rendering.
+It leverages Next.js 13's App Router for streamlined routing.

 ## ✨ Features